fixme-lausanne/MyHackerspace/README.md

 - Status of hackerspaces using the SpaceAPI: https://hackerspaces.nl/spaceapi/
 - Show basic information about the space
-- TODO: Widget for the status
+- Status widget for the selected space (supports only 1 widget for now)